effector/effector/docs/api/effector-react/Gate.md

 _Gate_ is a hook to React rendering.

-It allows you to send props back to effector context (store).
+It allows you to send props back to Store.

+Gate can have two states:

+- **Open**, which means mounted
+- **Closed**, which means unmounted

 ### Gate Methods